Exterior view of Monolith Plaza

 Ingredients, Trends

-Every great skincare product begins not with an active, but with a feeling.
-The moment a formula touches the skin, the first glide, the subtle resistance, the after-feel, these sensory moments create emotional connection long before efficacy claims take hold.
+Every great cosmetic formula begins not with an active, but with a feeling.
+The moment a formula meets the skin, the first glide, the subtle resistance, the after-feel: these sensory moments create an immediate perception of quality long before any claim is even discussed.

-In formulation science, this first impression is governed almost entirely by the emollient.
+In formulation science, that first impression is driven to a large extent by the emollient phase.
 It is the medium that translates chemistry into touch, turning a formula into an experience.
-Yet despite its central role, the emollient phase is often chosen too late in the design process, as if it were interchangeable.
+Yet despite its central role, the emollient phase is often selected too late in the design process, as if it were interchangeable.
 It isn’t.

 The Science of Feel